Munitions

 Guidance

-Semi-active laser; GBU-28B/B adds GPS/INS guidance
+Semi-active laser; GBU-28B/B and GBU-28C/B add GPS/INS guidance to the laser seeker

 Warhead

-4,400-pound penetrating warhead; GBU-28C/B uses a BLU-122 improved penetrator
+4,400-pound penetrating warhead; GBU-28C/B uses the BLU-122 improved penetrator

 Weight